Skip to content

 • Jakob Jensen received an NIH New Innovator grant to support a 5-year program on skin cancer prevention and communication.

 National Science Foundation (NSF) has many funding mechanisms, some of which are suited for humanities researchers.
-The Social, Behavioral, and Economics (SBE) Directorate or Technology, Innovation, and Partnership (TIP) Directorate are great places to start.
+The Social, Behavioral, and Economics (SBE) Directorate is a great place to start.

 Examples of NSF grant initiatives relevant to humanities researchers: